slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The secret to creativity is knowing how to hide your sources."
 -- Albert Einstein*

 Creative minds are rarely tidy.
 We don’t have an «imagination» we have a memory.
+Creativity is subtraction.

 > *"Good artists copy; great artists steal."
 -- Steve Jobs & others*